nalyk/deployd/README.md

 ## Requirements

-Deployd is built using node and published using npm.
+Deployd is built using Node.js and relies on MongoDB as its datastore.
-To install and use it, you need to install **[Node.JS](https://nodejs.org/en/download/)**.
+To run the current version you need **[Node.js](https://nodejs.org/)** 18 or newer and **MongoDB** 6 or newer installed on your system.

 ## quick start